bharathtn12/Asignee/README.md

 http://assigne-bharath.surge.sh/

-## Technology used: HTML, CSS and Javascript Only.
+## Technology used: HTML, CSS and Javascript Only

 NO UI Frameworks like Bootstrap or Materialize is used.
 Color Codes are provided at the bottom of the Design as a Pallette, Please refer.